China Railways JF6: Korean National Railroad 미카6 (Mika6) class

-In 1947, the US military ordered five Mikaro-class locomotives for the Korean National Railroad of South Korea from Kisha Seizō; These, together with the former Sentetsu Mika1 and Mika2 class locomotives that the KNR had converted to run on lignite in the early 1950s, were designated Mika6 (미카6) class by the KNR.
+In 1934, sentetsu ordered ten Mikaro-class locomotives for the Korean National Railroad of South Korea from Kisha Seizō; These, together with the former Sentetsu Mika1 and Mika2 class locomotives that the KNR had converted to run on lignite in the early 1950s, were designated Mika6 (미카6) class by the KNR.

 Vietnam Railways Giải Phóng 6 (GP6) class

 During the Vietnam War, China supplied around sixty JF6 class locomotives to the Vietnam Railways as aid, which designated them class Giải Phóng 6 ("liberation").
 Two dumped locos at Laibin, are said to be ex-Vietnam.